INTRODUCTION

 THE LONG-TERM BENEFITS OF STAYING ACTIVE

-Regular physical activity doesn’t just boost immunity in the short term—it supports your health for years to come.
-By improving cardiovascular health, reducing inflammation and promoting mental wellbeing, exercise helps prevent chronic diseases and keeps your immune system strong as you age.
-Staying active is an investment in a healthier, more resilient future.
+Regular physical activity doesn’t just boost immunity in the short term; it supports your health and wellbeing for years to come.
+By improving cardiovascular health, reducing inflammation and promoting mental wellbeing, physical activity helps prevent chronic diseases and keeps your immune system strong as you age.
+Staying active is an investment in a healthier and more resilient future.

 CONCLUSION

-Regular activity is one of the most effective ways to strengthen the immune system and enhance your overall health.
-By improving blood circulation, reducing inflammation and supporting mental wellbeing, exercise helps your body stay resilient against infections.
-Incorporating moderate exercise into your daily routine is a simple yet powerful step towards better health and a strong immune system.
-Start today—your body will thank you.
+Regular physical activity is one of the most effective ways to strengthen your immune system and enhance your overall physical health and mental wellbeing.
+By improving blood circulation, reducing inflammation and supporting mental wellbeing, activity helps your body stay resilient against infections.
+Incorporating moderate activities into your daily routine is a simple yet powerful step towards improved health, wellbeing and a strong immune system.
+Start moving today, and your body will thank you.